panglesd/slipshow/docs/use-speaker-view.rst

 =====================================

 Slipshow tries to synchronize the two presentation view.
-For instance, if you press :key:`Right arrow` in one, it changes step in both.
+For instance, if you press :kbd:`Right arrow` in one, it changes step in both.
 Similarly for drawing.

 However, there are things that cannot really be synchronized.
 For instance, if you write text in an input box.
 In this case, I encourage you to mirror your